Aquarium

 Scenarios

 Using Scenarios requires setting up model performance segments within your dataset.
-Learn more about organizing your data with Segments.

 • The scenarios tab provides a summary view of your model's performance against pre-defined subsets of your dataset.